 Reaching to Top Shelf with Weight

-“The patient demonstrates poor body mechanics with lifting 5# object to shelf overhead.
+“The patient demonstrates poor body mechanics in lifting a 5# object to a shelf overhead.
 Reinforced proper posture and provided cues for safe lifting of items overhead throughout treatment.”

 Squatting with or without weight

-“Providing verbal cues to correct for anterior translation of femur with squatting will promote the appropriate body mechanics for sit to stand transfers and other functional activities.”
+“Provided verbal cues to correct for anterior translation of femur with squatting and to promote the appropriate body mechanics for sit- to- stand transfers and other functional activities.”

-“Educated patient on proper performance of sit to stand, emphasizing body mechanics and proper alignment of knees.”
+“Educated the patient on proper performance of sit-to-stand, emphasizing body mechanics and proper alignment of knees.”

 Access full documentation examples for the following treatments in the Therapy Documentation Example Guide: